 Since 2002 and the formation of the modern AFC South with the Atalanta Falcons, Carolina Panthers, New Orleans Saints and Tampa Bay Buccaneers, the New York Jets are just 2-6 SU/3-4-1 ATS as the visiting team against the four...

 For your consideration: The Curse of the Guarantee.

-To be honest, the list of true honest-to-Lombardi franchise highlights numbers one.
-Admittedly, Joe Namath’s “guaranteed” Jets victory in Super Bowl III over the Baltimore Colts is certainly one of the most significant wins in professional football history, but one wonders how many Jets fans (like any under 50 years old) might have traded the single title for a bit more success.
+If one applies any sort of objectivity, the list of true honest-to-Lombardi franchise highlights of the New York Jets numbers one.
+Now admittedly, Joe Namath’s “guaranteed” Jets victory in Super Bowl III over the Baltimore Colts is certainly among the most significant wins in professional football history, but one wonders how many Jets fans (like any under 50 years old) might have traded the single title for a bit more success.

 The American Football League introduced a New York team to compete with the NFL and the Giants in football’s biggest market.
 For the first three seasons, the team was known as the Titans and until the Super Bowl win, as a bastion of mediocrity: In eight years, the team managed a single winning season.

 And then Super Bowl III, followed by a 10-4 season and a divisional-round loss, followed by 11 seasons of .500 and under.
 From time to time, the team has squeaked into the playoffs since 1981 and has gone 9-11 in playoff games, but these oases of okay play are surprisingly isolated in time.
 No. 6 overall draft pick Richard Todd was handed the keys to the offense after they were snatched out of Namath’s hands in 1977, but it was Joe Klecko, Mark Gastineau and the Jets defense that should get the lion’s share of credit for the playoff runs of 1981 and ’82.